unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/readme.md

 ## Micro Journal Rev.5: A Personal Journey

 With Rev.5, I wanted to take a step back from building the keyboard itself and instead focus on something more flexible: letting writers use the keyboard they already love.
-The idea was simple — instead of being tied to a built-in keyboard, why not make the device work with *any* mechanical keyboard?
+The idea was simple, instead of being tied to a built-in keyboard, why not make the device work with *any* mechanical keyboard?

 That's where the USB port comes in.
 By tapping into the ESP32-S3's native USB host features, I was able to design an enclosure that sits neatly next to your keyboard and connects directly.
 After updating the code and refining the hardware, Rev.5 came to life.